Beaches Near Madrid: Best Coastal Day Trips from the Capital

 Some of the best places to sunbathe in Madrid are its many parks.
 Madrid Río is a top spot due to being close to water to cool down.
 Other options include Retiro Park with its large area giving multiple options of places to relax, and Casa de Campo, which is less crowded than the Retiro and benefits from having access to an outdoor pool.

-Final Thoughts: Top Beaches In Madrid
+Final Thoughts: Best Beaches Near Madrid

-If you’re looking to combine your beach day with some exploration, you’ll be right at home at Rascafría.
+If you’re looking to combine your beach day with some exploration,you’ll be right at home at Rascafría.
 And for those staying in Madrid for longer, I highly recommend considering Valencia, Santander and San Sebastian.
 They are all stunning in their own right.

 About Me